Armageddon (2000): Preliminary matches

 The pay-per-view opened with a six-person intergender tag team elimination match between the Radicalz (Dean Malenko, Perry Saturn, and Eddie Guerrero) (with Terri) and Team Xtreme (Matt Hardy, Jeff Hardy and Lita).
 The early stages of the match were dominated by Team Xtreme as Jeff Hardy blocked Guerrero's hurricanrana and then performed his High-Angle Senton, the "Swanton Bomb" on Guerrero for the three-count, eliminating Guerrero.
 Jeff then executed his Flying Top-Rope Kick, which he calls "Poetry in Motion" on Malenko.
 However, the momentum began to shift towards the Radicalz when Malenko immediately tagged in Saturn, who promptly eliminated Jeff with a Death Valley driver.
 Matt then came into the match and blindsided Saturn with a bulldog for a near fall.
 Matt then attempted a Swinging Neckbreaker, which he calls "Twist of Fate" on Saturn but it was countered into a suplex.
 Matt tried again and this time nailed it to eliminate Saturn by pinfall.
 Afterwards, Radicalz manager Terri slapped Matt and Lita speared Terri for her efforts.
 Malenko took advantage and rolled Matt up from behind for the pin.
 He wouldn't have long to celebrate though, as Lita performed a headscissors kick on Malenko.
 She then executed her moonsault, which she calls "Litasault", on Malenko only to have him kick out at two.
 After taking a subsequent DDT, Malenko superplexed Lita and stopped his own pinfall.
 He pulled her up from a pin again after a backbreaker, and instead forced Lita to tap to his finisher, the "Texas Cloverleaf".
+After the match, Michael Cole tried to interview Lita.
+She responded by saying that she can beat Malenko.

 The next match pitted Hardcore Holly against European Champion William Regal.
 After cutting Regal's mic work short with his entrance theme, Holly quickly went to work on Regal.
 After back and forth punches outside the ring, Regal finally got the momentum on his side when he sent Holly into the back of a ring post.
 When the two came into the ring, Holly replied with a belly-to-back suplex for a near fall.
 Regal did a superplex on Holly for a two-count as well.
 Holly took control from that point until late in the bout when Raven interfered and DDTed Holly, thus allowing Regal to take the easy pinfall victory.